SriSudharsananK/Project-2/README.md

     After sending the request, switch back to the terminal where `uvicorn` is running to see the detailed log output of the quiz-solving process.

+## Deployment to Vercel

+This project is configured for easy deployment to Vercel.

+1.  **Install Vercel CLI:**
+    If you don't have it already, install the Vercel CLI globally:
+    ```bash
+    npm install -g vercel
+    ```

+2.  **Deploy:**
+    Run the following command from the root of the project:
+    ```bash
+    vercel
+    ```
+    The CLI will guide you through the deployment process.
+It will automatically detect the project structure and use the `vercel.json` configuration.

+3.  **Set Environment Variables:**
+    Your `SECRET` needs to be set as an environment variable in your Vercel project.

+    You can do this through the Vercel dashboard:
+    *   Go to your project's "Settings" tab.
+    *   Click on "Environment Variables".
+    *   Add a new variable with the key `SECRET` and your secret as the value.

+    Alternatively, you can set it using the Vercel CLI:
+    ```bash
+    vercel env add SECRET your_actual_secret
+    ```
+    Replace `your_actual_secret` with your secret.
+You only need to do this once per project.

 ## How it works

-1. The `main.py` script starts a FastAPI server.
+1. The `api/index.py` script starts a FastAPI server.
 2. The `/quiz` endpoint receives a POST request with an `email`, `secret`, and a `url`.
 3. It validates the `secret` and, if valid, starts a background task to solve the quiz.
 This allows the API to respond with a `200 OK` immediately.
 4. The `solve_quiz` function in the background task does the following:
     *   Launches a headless Chromium browser using Playwright.
     *   Navigates to the provided `url`.
     *   It scrapes the page to find the question, any data files, and the URL to submit the answer to.
-It's designed to handle the provided example where the question is base64 encoded in a script tag.
     *   It then processes the data to find the answer.
-The current implementation is tailored to solve the example quiz (download a PDF, read a table, and sum a column).
     *   It submits the answer to the submission URL.
-    *   If the answer is correct and a new quiz URL is provided, it calls itself recursively to solve the next quiz.
-    *   If the answer is incorrect or the quiz is over, it stops and logs the result.
 5.  **Logging and Error Handling:** The application uses Python's `logging` module to provide detailed, timestamped output.
-It also includes specific `try...except` blocks to handle potential errors gracefully during various stages like web navigation, data processing, and API requests, making the system more robust and easier to debug.
+It also includes specific `try...except` blocks to handle potential errors gracefully, making the system more robust and easier to debug.